AKD92/FileStream-Binary-Inverter/README.md

-# Filestream Binary Inverter v2.0
+# FileStream Binary Inverter v2.0
 Still in experimental and maintenance phase.